zafer414108/Redux--thunk-e-commerce/README.md

 # Yapılacaklar

-- Db.json'daki ürün verisini çek ve ekrana bas
+Pull the product data from db.json and print it to the screen

-- 1.yol > thunk kullanmadan
+- 1st way > without using thunk
-- 2.yol > thunk kullanarak
+- 2nd way > using thunk
 # Kütüphaneler

 - json-server